Our Team

 Dr Christina Curry

 Dr Christina Curry is currently a senior lecturer and researcher in the field of Health Education & Physical Education with a focus on curriculum and pedagogy.
-My work extends to the effectiveness of health interventions within secondary schools with funded projects in menstrual health literacy and responsible drinking.
+Her work extends to the effectiveness of health interventions within secondary schools with funded projects in menstrual health education.
+She recently led an Endometriosis funded grant exploring perspectives of youth, parents and teachers on menstruation, endometriosis, and menstrual health education.
+A WSU VC Excellence in Research Interdisciplinary Group Award attests to the significance of the multi-disciplinary team in menstruation research.

-I am currently seconded on a part-time basis as the Transforming Teaching Champion to establish a centre for university teaching and learning excellence.
-Previously I was Director of the Secondary teacher education program where I was responsible for managing large projects on curriculum reform.
-I was previously a Head of a HPE department for the NSW Department of Education and have taught in both Primary and Secondary Schools in Australia for 14 years.
+Previously Christina was Director of the WSU Secondary teacher education program where she was responsible for managing large projects on curriculum reform a former Head of a HPE department for the NSW Department of Education and taught in Secondary Schools for 14 years.

-I sit on committees with the NSW Department of Education and NSW Education Standards Authority (NESA) toward improving health and physical education curriculum.
-I been an invited keynote with Australian Council Health, Physical Education and Recreation (ACHPER) on curriculum and pedagogies.
-I was also a non-executive Director on the National board of ACHPER.
+Christina has worked with the NSW and SA Department of Education and NSW Education Standards Authority (NESA) toward improving health and physical education curriculum.
+She has been an invited keynote with Australian Council Health, Physical Education and Recreation (ACHPER) on health curriculum and pedagogies and was a board member on the National board.

 Associate Professor Tania Ferfolja